Cardless ATM

 This project focuses on expanding ATM-related features and increasing their visibility.
 Since many people in Japan still use cash, we see this as a way to bring them closer to PayPay and gradually help them shift toward contactless payments.

-But with tight timelines and limited resources
+Challenge: Tight timelines and limited resources

 Identify the user flow